luckylukezzz/Aya_Voxii/README.md

    $ pip install -r requirements.txt
    ```

-6. edit the environment variables file with your api keys:
+6. make the environment variables file with your api keys:
+   (as in the .env_example file)

 7. Run the app